 Roy Meissner is well-known within the S-scale community as a kitbasher of 1:64 vehicles.
 He sells some of his creations (see this page for his models).
-Roy usually attends local model railroad shows as well as the annual NASG Conventions, where he has a table selling his products as well as the NASG's "Company Store" products, which he also manages.
+Roy usually attends local model railroad shows as well as the annual NASG Conventions, where he has a table selling his products.
 Roy has given us permission to publish this article, the raw contents of which he shared on the "64VintageVehicles" Yahoo!® Groups discussion forum.
 Photos are copyright © Roy Meissner.

 The Ford C-series Cab-over-engine (COE) trucks were made from 1948 through 1956.
 These "helmet-shaped" cabs shared some with Ford's F-series pickup trucks of the time.
 Between 1948 and 1952, these commercial trucks we simply COE versions of the F-5 through F-8 pickup trucks.
 In 1953, they were designated the "C-series", but they were still essentially the same as before.
 Shown on this page is a 1955 COE, C-600.
 The cabs started to become more squared-off with the 1957 model year.

 M2 has produced a number of Ford cab-over-engine models over the years.
 Some of which you can see listed on this page.
 Since many variations of this truck existed in the real world, this article shows how to convert a truck used for trailer-pulling services to a box-van-like model.

 We start off with a photo of the model as it comes from the factory.